lisawagner/easy-eats/README.md

 ### `Making a POST Request`

 Created a `POST` request to add the new recipe information to the json file ('database').
-JSON-Server allows POST methods, but requires additional configuration inside the `useFetch` custom hook.
+JSON-Server allows POST methods, but required additional configuration inside the `useFetch` custom hook.

 I added a default GET method to `useFetch` and created a `postData()` function to save input within a fetch options object in JSON.stringify format.
 The next step was to trigger the fetch request with these options.
 This is because the POST fetch method here needed the options to have actual values prior to triggering.